 Want to Go Into Business For Yourself?

 This is the most profitable route to take as a freelance writer.
-You can get your own clients and set your own rates, which you cannot really do with the content sites listed above.
-If you're interested in becoming a freelance writer with your own business, I'd recommend reading this post about Gina Horkey, who was able to go from $0 to $4,000 per month in freelance writing income in six months.
+You can get your own clients and set your own rates, which you cannot really do with sites like the ones listed above.
+A six-figure income is not outside the realm of possibility when you're running your own business.